TuanMc/React-Basic-Exercise/README.md

 ##### Task 1.
 Using the npm package [create-react-app](https://facebook.github.io/create-react-app/docs/getting-started) create new project named `react-state-example`.
 Inside off the `src` directory create a new directory `components` to store your new components.
-Create file `src/components/User.js` and update the `src/App.js`, as per the code in this gist.
+Create file `src/components/Home.js` and update the `src/App.js`, as per the code in this gist.

 ##### Task 2.
-Add additional property `username: 'YOUR NAME'` to the `state` of the root component (`App.js`).
+Add additional property `bootcamp: 'Rookies'` to the `state` of the root component (`App.js`).
-Pass this value as the prop and display it in an additional `<h2>` tag in the `<User />` component so that it says : 'Welcome to YOUR NAME'
+Pass this value as the prop and display it in an additional `<h2>` tag in the `<Home />` component so that it says : 'Welcome to Rookies'

 ##### Task 3.
-Create a new class component `Navbar.js`, which has a `state` with one property `currentTab: 'home'` and a prop `username: 'YOUR NAME'`.
+Create a new class component `Navbar.js`, which has a `state` with one property `username: 'YOUR NAME'`.
 Display this value in the `<p>` tag which will be showing in the navbar.
 You can use the below snippet for your component elements.
 When done, `import` the `Navbar` component in `App.js` component and place it as the first element so that it displays on the top of the page.